OVERVIEW

 In many parts of Africa, most rural families depend on agriculture for food and income.
 Without affordable irrigation, farmers rely on rainfall, which leads to crop losses during droughts and oversupply and low prices during good seasons.

 Most smallholder farmers can only irrigate where surface water or very shallow groundwater is available.
-Standard suction pumps cannot reach deeper than about 22 feet, leaving deeper groundwater inaccessible and keeping farmers dependent on rainfall or hauling water long distances.
+Standard surface pumps cannot reach deeper than about 22 feet, leaving deeper groundwater inaccessible and keeping farmers dependent on rainfall or hauling water long distances.

 POTENTIAL